-Cause: Lenovo Vantage or System Brightness settings.
-The Lenovo Vantage app has settings to manage brightness that aren’t available via the normal Windows display controls.
-System brightness settings are Microsoft, and seem to get lost on the way home sometimes.
+Cause: Lenovo Vantage color temperature setting or Windows 10 Brightness settings.
+The Lenovo Vantage app has settings to manage brightness that aren’t available via the normal Windows display controls and Windows 10 System brightness settings… seem to get confused, possibly by Lenovo Vantage.

 Solution – Lenovo Vantage (if installed)